saidbyced/CV/README.md

 - I have had the priviledge of working for a couple of companies with amazing values - these stand-outs being Apple and Enjoy.
 I love being involved in working out how we can best serve our customers in a realistic, responsible and sustainable way.
 - I was one of the training leads at both Apple and Enjoy with a focus both on company culture and logistical role related processes.
 At Enjoy I changed the structure of 'Pre-Visit communication' at Enjoy to maximise both the Expert and customer enjoyment and safety.

+#### UX (User Experience)

+Even before I knew what UX was, I loved the idea of it.
+How do you make something easy, simple, accessible and useful all at the same time.
+I have been dealing with UX concerns in the physical world from the time I worked at McDonalds and during my times at Apple and Enjoy.
+- At Enjoy I went on to gain digital, hands-on experience in helping to create and iterate on product training for new Experts and Captains.
+This allowed me to use the awareness I had gained previously in a new way I thoroughly enjoy.
+In the end, it's mostly about removing anything that impedes direct access to what the user needs/wants; KISS (Keep It Stratregically Simple).

 ## Education